Chapter 5When should I file bankruptcy?

 Chapter 38Do you ever "Not Get" a Discharge?

 A lot less than paying debt that you can't pay.
 Anyone can come up with $900 or $1000 to put down on a Chapter 7, and pay the rest over time.
-Anyone can come up with $335 to file a Chapter 13, and pay the rest in with their Chapter 13 payment.
+Anyone can come up with the court costs to file a Chapter 13, and pay the rest in with their Chapter 13 payment.

 Every lawyer charges exactly the same for Chapter 13, so don't bother shopping for fees for Chapter 13.
 Why?
 In almost every court, the court rules provide for a standard fee for all services.
 So, it's not the fee that you use to pick out an attorney.